Christmas Pet Safety: Tips For Dogs and Cats This Festive Season

 Lauren Dorey |

 'Tis nearly Christmas!
-And as we deck the halls and indulge in festive feasts, it’s worth bearing a few things in mind to ensure our curious and playful pets stay safe and snug.
-Especially those extra curious puppies and kittens that have never experienced Christmas before!
+And as we deck the halls and indulge in festive feasts and treats, it’s worth bearing a few things in mind to ensure our curious and playful pets stay safe during the festivities.
+Especially for those extra curious puppies and kittens that have never experienced Christmas before!

 Here are some Christmas pet safety tips to keep your dogs and cats out of harm's way whilst not missing out on the merriment.